Br1sbane/test02/content/blog/Blockchain_in_action.md

 How will it work?

-•	Employers, educational providers and credential issuers will upload achievements to the blockchain directly, while making sure data is protected and compliant with regulations, such as the GDPR.
+•	Employers, educational providers, and credential issuers will upload achievements to the blockchain directly while ensuring data is protected and compliant with regulations, such as the GDPR.

 •	Recruiters can have access to a database of accurate, compliant, and verified applicant records.